konrad/2018-01-10-RNA-Seq-Workshop_Guwahati/Installation.md

 We have changed the configuration of you shell and need to restart it.
 For this close the terminal and open a new one.
 You should now be able to call the command ´conda´.
-E.g. with the parameter `--verstion`
+E.g. with the parameter `--version`

 ```
 $ conda --version